wp-plugins/wp-share-buttons/readme.txt

 * Tumblr
 * Pinterest

-The installation of our plugin is easy and even a beginner can deal with it, Just load, activate, insert in post and start to use.
+The installation of Share Buttons plugin is easy and even a beginner can deal with it, Just load, activate, insert in post and start to use.
 Make your website worldwide in best way!

 ### If you think, that you found a bug in our [WordPress Share Buttons](http://huge-it.com/share-buttons/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Installation ==

-### First download the ZIP file ,
+### First download the ZIP file Share Buttons ,

 1. Log in to your website administrator panel.
 2. Go to Plugins page, and add new plugin.